ameos/ameos_form/Documentation/Forms/Index.rst

 	$this->view->assign('list', $list);

-For templaing list, see :ref:`Templating with fluid <templating>` part.
+For templating list, see :ref:`Templating with fluid <templating>` part.

 The repository used by the seach form must extends \\Ameos\\AmeosForm\\Domain\\Repository\\SearchableRepository